ydvfadni/Salary-Dashboard/README.md

 | `Data_validation` (`Salary_Dashboard.xlsx - Data_validatation.csv`) | Lists and data used to populate dropdowns and slicers across the dashboard. |

 ---

-## 8. 🛣️ Future Enhancements

-Potential future upgrades for this project include:

-* **Skill-Based Filtering:** Integrating a skill-based slicer to see compensation based on required skills (e.g., Python, SQL, Tableau).
-* **Time-Series Analysis:** Adding a timeline feature to track salary trends over different posting years or months.
-* **Power BI/Tableau Migration:** Rebuilding the dashboard in a dedicated BI tool for enhanced interactivity and scalability.

-***

 **Thank you for checking out this project!** Feel free to fork the repository and explore the data.